 A recreation of an old spacecraft design originally created in Realsoft 3D and now recreated in Blender 2.81.

 It is a mean blade like slab of metal skulking about the void.

-This was created for the Miles Finley Real3D Image contest that I would often enter, contents are a great way to push and motivate yourself.
+It was created for the Miles Finley Real3D Image contest that I would often enter, contests are a great way to push and motivate yourself.

-A spanner created originally for a speed modelling competion (I used to be very fast in the old days!).
+A spanner created originally for a speed modelling competition (I used to be much quicker in the old days!).

 The first image is the original created in Realsoft 3D around 2005 and the second image is the recreation in Blender 2.8 2019.
 The old Realsoft Subdivision surfaces and Raytracer output was very good and even today has a great look to its reflections.